Structured Data Extractor avatar

 • Batch processing -- analyze hundreds of URLs at once instead of checking pages one at a time in Google's testing tool

-• Structured JSON output -- each result includes format counts, detected Schema.org types, and boolean flags for easy filtering
+• AI-ready structured output -- each result includes format counts, detected Schema.org types, and boolean flags, ready for LLM training data or knowledge graph construction

 • API and integration ready -- trigger runs programmatically or connect to dashboards via Google Sheets, Zapier, and more